SAP/fundamental-tools/tools/rfmcall/README.md

 [![dt](https://img.shields.io/npm/dt/rfmcall.svg)](https://www.npmjs.com/package/node-rfc)
 [![dm](https://img.shields.io/npm/dm/rfmcall.svg)](https://www.npmjs.com/package/rfmcall)

-One has to check the ABAP system of documentation, to find out the ABAP RFM parameters' structure and code the RFM call from NodeJS accordingly.
+One has to check the ABAP system or the documentation, to find out the ABAP RFM parameters' structure and code the RFM call from NodeJS accordingly.
 With many parameters, complex ABAP data structures, some mandatory, others not, some with conversion ("ALPHA") exits etc., this work can be tedious and error prone.